-Our components of total target direct compensation granted during fiscal year 2014 were:
+Our components of total target direct compensation granted during fiscal year 2015 were:

-Element Form of Compensation Purpose Performance Criteria Base Salary Cash Provides compensation that is not "at risk" to compensate our named executive officers for services Not performance-based Annual Cash Incentive Compensation Cash Motivates our named executive officers to achieve company performance objectives Performance-based: Objectively measured using an adjusted EPS and return on shareholder investment metrics Long-term Incentive Performance-based Restricted Stock Unit Awards (represents 80% of value of annual long-term incentive compensation award) Provides incentive for our named executive officers to focus on company income growth and align with interests of our stockholders; once earned encourages retention over a three-year vesting period Performance-based: Objectively measured using an adjusted EBITDA target Compensation Time-based Restricted Stock Unit Awards (represents 20% of value of annual long-term incentive compensation award) Encourages retention of our named executive officers over a three-year period Not performance-based
+Compensation Element Form of Compensation Purpose Performance Criteria Base Salary Cash Provides compensation that is not "at risk" to compensate our named executive officers for services Not performance-based Annual Cash Incentive Compensation Cash Motivates our named executive officers to achieve company performance objectives Performance-based: Objectively measured using an adjusted EPS and return on shareholder investment metrics Long-term Incentive Compensation Performance-based Restricted Stock Unit Awards (typically represents approximately 80% of value of annual long-term incentive compensation award) Performance-based: Objectively measured using an adjusted EBITDA target Time-based Restricted Stock Unit Awards (typically represents approximately 20% of value of annual long-term incentive compensation award) Encourages retention of our named executive officers over a three-year period Not performance-based, but aligned with shareholder value creation

 Our compensation committee regularly assesses the design and effectiveness of our executive compensation program.
-In March 2015, our compensation committee determined that target total direct compensation of our named executive officers, other than our chief financial officer, had fallen below the 50th percentile of our compensation peer group, primarily because base salaries and target cash incentive compensation (which we refer to as reference bonus) had fallen at or below the 25th percentile for comparable positions within our compensation peer group.
-Our compensation committee decided that, based on the performance achieved in recent years and consistent with its compensation philosophy, target total direct compensation of our named executive officers should be realigned to approach the 50th percentile by addressing the shortfalls in cash compensation over the next two years.
-Accordingly, for 2015, our compensation committee approved an increase of 18.1% in the total target cash compensation (salary and reference bonus) of our chief executive officer and increases ranging from 13.4% to 16.1.% in the total target cash compensation of our other named executive officers, other than our chief financial officer.
-Our compensation committee determined that the total target compensation of our chief financial officer exceeded the median, based on his seniority and experience, and approved an increase in his total target cash compensation of approximately 3.3%.
+In March 2015, our compensation committee determined that target total direct compensation of our named executive officers, other than our chief financial officer, had fallen below the 50th percentile of our compensation peer group, primarily because the base salaries and target cash incentive compensation (which we refer to as reference bonus) had fallen at or below the 25th percentile for comparable positions within our compensation peer group.
+Our compensation committee decided that, based on the performance achieved in recent years and consistent with its compensation philosophy, target total direct compensation of our named executive officers should be realigned to better approach the 50th percentile over a two-year period.
+Accordingly, for 2015, our compensation committee approved an increase of 18.1% in the total target cash compensation (salary and reference bonus) of our chief executive officer and increases ranging from 11.1% to 16.1.% in the total target cash compensation of our other named executive officers, other than our then chief financial officer.
+Our compensation committee determined that the total target cash compensation of our then chief financial officer exceeded the median, based on his seniority and experience, and approved an increase in his total target cash compensation of approximately 3.3%.